 01. Apercu Mono

-Apercu Mono is part of the much larger Apercu font family, a relatively new font that started out life back in 2009.
-It was designed by The Entente and is part of the award-winning Colophon type foundry based in London (UK) and Los Angeles (US).
-They create, publish, and distribute high-quality typefaces for analog and digital media.
+Apercu Mono is part of the much larger Apercu font family.
+It was designed by The Entente and is part of the award-winning Colophon type foundry based in London (UK) and Los Angeles (US) that creates, publishes, and distributes high-quality typefaces for analogue and digital media.

 The original concept behind Apercu was to create an amalgamation of classic realist typefaces such as Johnston, Gill Sans, Neuzeit and Franklin Gothic.
-Eventually, becoming a sum of the parts of the favoured fonts and creating an extensive and usable family including a Mono version, ideal for displaying code.
+The team created an extensive and usable family including a Mono version, ideal for displaying code.

 02. Fira Code